SmoothBot/influxdb/README.md

 docker compose up -d
 ```

-Connect to http://localhost:1880 and setup your username & password in the Node-RED settings for the local influxdb.
+Connect to http://localhost:8086 use setup username & password from docker-compose file to login to influxdb.